Chandras123/dockerle/README.md

-# This repos is used to create roboshop project with a microservices application#
+# This repos is used to create roboshop project which isa microservice application#